Don’t even think about getting store-bought eggnog this season, because now you have a recipe for eggnog that is probably a century old.

 Just a few things to note about this recipe:

-1. It is important you get free-range, organic eggs, from the farmer’s market if possible, because this is a recipe made with raw eggs.
-(Though, we’ve never had an issue in all our year’s of making this recipe.)
-While there has been no definitive study on the prevalence of salmonella in conventional eggs and free-range eggs, I personally feel much better knowing my eggs came from a nearby farm, owned by the nice Amish farmer I hand my money too at the farmer’s market, instead of a large operation with hens penned into tiny, dirty cages.
+1. I recommend you get free-range, organic eggs, from the farmer’s market if possible.
+We’ve never had an issue in all family’s years of making this recipe, because the alcohol zaps any bacteria that could be in the raw eggs, and salmonella is actually quite rare in any case.
+But from a taste and environmental standpoint, I personally feel much better knowing my eggs came from a nearby farm instead of a large operation with hens penned into tiny, dirty cages.
+It also will just taste better with those rich, deep yellow yolks.

 2. The original recipe calls for four cups of bourbon, which is a liter of 80-proof alcohol.
 My aunt cuts that in half.
-I use three cups.
-It’s up to you and your own moral compass.
-Using the whole bottle, though, will definitely get a guest dancing on the table to Mariah Carey.
+I use three cups, which is the amount in a bottle of Bulleit.
+It’s up to you and your own moral compass, but you need to use enough to kill bacteria.

 Preparation time: 15 minutes active, four hours total, with option to let stand overnight.
 Makes two pitchers.